lokeshh/old-jekyll/_posts/2016-06-03-categorical-index.md

 And the reason to store integers in the array instead of name of categories itself is to avoid unnecessary usage of space.

+## When and why to use Categorical Index

+If you have a categorical variable or data where there are more than one instance of same object and you want to index the dataframe by that column.

+It will save you a lot of space and make access to the same category fast.

+Also if you want your dataframe to be indexed by a column in which not every entry is unique categorical index will come to the rescue.